givo/lib-kurento/README.md

-# Kurento Multi Source Example
+# Lib-Kurento

+A library for simplifying Kurento endpoints initializations.